427 E. Duranta Ave.

 RELEASE OF FUNDS

-The Hidalgo County Urban County Program certifies to the Texas General Land Office – Disaster Recovery that Ramon Garcia, in his capacity as Hidalgo County Judge, consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
-GLO-DR approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows the Hidalgo County Urban County Program to use Program funds.
+Hidalgo County Urban County Program certifies to TDA that Ramon Garcia, in his capacity as Hidalgo County Judge, consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
+TDA approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows the Hidalgo County Urban County Program to use Program funds.

 OBJECTIONS TO RELEASE OF FUNDS

-GLO-DR will consider objections to its release of funds and Hidalgo County certification received until April 15, 2013, or a period of fifteen days following the anticipated submission date or its actual receipt of the request (whichever is later) only if they are on one of the following bases: (a) the certification was not executed by the Certifying Officer, or other officer, of Hidalgo County; or (b) Hidalgo County has omitted a step or failed to make a decision or finding required by HUD regulations at 24 CFR Part 58; or (c) the grant recipient or other participants in the project have committed funds or incurred costs not authorized by 24 CFR Part 58 before approval of a release of funds by the Texas General Land Office; (d) another Federal agency acting pursuant to 40 CFR Part 1504 has submitted a written finding that the project is unsatisfactory from the standpoint of environmental quality.
-Objections must be prepared and submitted in accordance with the required procedures (24 CFR Part 58) and shall be addressed to the Disaster Recovery Program, Environmental Regulatory Officer at 301 Congress Avenue, Suite 600, Austin, Texas 78701.
-Potential objectors should contact the Disaster Recovery Program to verify the actual last day of the objection period.
+TDA will consider objections to its release of funds and Hidalgo County certification received until January 20, 2013, or a period of fifteen days following the anticipated submission date or its actual receipt of the request (whichever is later) only if they are on one of the following bases: (a) the certification was not executed by the Certifying Officer, or other officer, of Hidalgo County; or (b) Hidalgo County has omitted a step or failed to make a decision or finding required by HUD regulations at 24 CFR Part 58; or (c) the grant recipient or other participants in the project have committed funds or incurred costs not authorized by 24 CFR Part 58 before approval of a release of funds by TDA; (d) another Federal agency acting pursuant to 40 CFR Part 1504 has submitted a written finding that the project is unsatisfactory from the standpoint of environmental quality.
+Objections must be prepared and submitted in accordance with the required procedures (24 CFR Part 58) and shall be addressed to the Texas Department of Agriculture, Environmental Regulatory Officer at 1700 N. Congress, 11th Floor, Austin, Texas 78701.
+Potential objectors should contact TDA to verify the actual last day of the objection period.

 DIANA R. SERNA, UCP Director RAMON GARCIA, Hidalgo County Judge